NicLandajo/comfy-monitor/README.md

 🚀 Preview Video Monitor Pro v3.2 — Faster, Cleaner, and More Precise Than Ever

-Preview Video Monitor Pro v3.2 brings a smoother, more intuitive experience designed directly for artists, animators, and editors who need reliable, accurate previews every time.
+Preview Video Monitor Pro v3.2 brings a smoother, more intuitive experience with accurate previews every time.

 ✨ What’s New